capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users must be able to create and customize an Avatar.

 [//]: # (Use case 4 functional requirements)
+* Users must be able to create "singleplayer", "one player", or "solo" quests to play them by themselves.
 * Users must be able to create quests through filling out a form that takes in:
   * Quest Title
   * Coding Topic